 I am also trained to provide Brief Solution Focused Therapy (BSFT).

 Where I see people.

 My counselling practice is based in Bristol and Nailsworth (Gloucestershire).
 Both practices are centrally located and easy to access.
 Both settings offer discretion.
 My practices are in buildings that house other counsellors.
 The rooms I use are airy, well lit and comfortable.

 I am an accredited member of BACP (British Association for Counselling and Psychotherapy) - Membership number 583998 and adhere to their standards and ethics.
 I receive regular supervision from a trained and qualified supervisor.
 I regularly attend training in order to maintain my professional development.

 Diploma in Psychodynamic Psychotherapy from the Severnside Institute For Psychotherapy.

 Diploma in Humanistic and Integrative Counselling (Bath Centre For Counselling and Psychotherapy).

-Trained and accredited by BPC (British Psychoanalytical Council) in D.I.T (Dynamic Interpersonal Therapy).
+Trained and accredited by BPC (British Psychoanalytic Council) in D.I.T (Dynamic Interpersonal Therapy).
 This is an NHS approved counselling approach for working with depression.